-An ART network is built up of three layers: the input layer (L0), the comparison layer (L1) and the recognition layer (L2) with N, N and M neurons, respectively.
+An ART network is built up of three layers: the input layer (F0), the comparison layer (F1) and the recognition layer (F2) with N, N and M neurons, respectively.
 The input layer stores the input pattern, and each neuron in the input layer is connected to its corresponding node in the comparison layer via one-to-one, non-modifiable links.
-Nodes in the L2 layer represent categories into which the inputs have been classified so far.
-The L1 and L2 layers interact with each other through weighted bottom-up and top-down connections that are modified when the network learns.
-There are additional gain control signals in the network which are not shown in Figure 1 but regulate its operation and they will not be detailed here.
+Nodes in the F2 layer represent input categories.
+The F1 and F2 layers interact with each other through weighted bottom-up and top-down connections that are modified when the network learns.
+There are additional gain control signals in the network (not shown in Figure 1) that regulate its operation, but those will not be detailed here.